David Ouellet (architect): Religious architecture

 Ouellet trained traditionally for his job as an architect.
 He began his architectural career in Rivière-Ouelle building a church in the town.
 He recognised that new places of worship were required to meet the needs of a growing population and followed the lead of his mentors Berlinguet and Vallee.
 He set up a business to produce churches.
 He would plan and design the building, supervise the builder as it was constructed and complete the interior decoration.
 He designed his projects so that rural labourers, unfamiliar with innovative methods, could do the work.
 His sketches, detailed estimates and his architectural plans could be understood by both the client and the builder.
 Ouellet designed plans for churches in modules and used traditional methods of construction with interchangeable components.
 This allowed his clients to select the architecture and effects in a range of prices.
-Ouellet had an extensive library and studied innovations in form and technique as the art nouveau influence on the Cap-Santé church altar in 1877 shows.
-That same year he created one of his most successful works, the partially renovated Saint-Thomas church in Montmagny.
+Ouellet had an extensive library and studied innovations in form and technique as the Art Nouveau influence on the Cap-Santé church altar in 1877 shows.
+That same year he created one of his most successful works, the partially renovated church in Saint-Thomas.

 Ouellet was responsible for the construction or remodelling of about 250 churches in a nearly thirty-year span between 1876 and 1905.
-In 1881, he helped construct a 210 foot steeple on the Saint Lazarus church in Bellechasse but it was eventually torn down.
+In 1881, he helped construct a 210 foot steeple on the church of Saint-Lazare but it was eventually torn down.

-In 1882, Ouellet was commissioned to renovate the church of Notre-Dame-de-Bon-Secours in L'Islet.
-His next few works were the steeples for Saint-Louis (Kamouraska, Quebec) in 1883, the Hospice de la Misericorde at Quebec in 1887 and the aqueduct for the Hospice St. Joseph de la Deliverance in Lévis, Quebec, a few years later.
+In 1882, Ouellet was commissioned to renovate the church of Notre-Dame-de-Bon-Secours in Islet.
+His next few works were the steeples for Kamouraska in 1883, the Hospice de la Misericorde at Quebec in 1887 and the aqueduct for the Hospice St. Joseph de la Deliverance in Lévis, Quebec, a few years later.

 Ouellet next designed the steeples in Saint-Antoine-de-Tilly in 1901.
 From 1889 to 1891, he worked with his son-in-law and apprentice, Joseph-Georges Bussières.
 Nine years later, he formed the architectural firm Ouellet and Lévesque with his adopted son, Pierre Lévesque.
-The two architects designed the church of Notre-Dame-du-Mont-Carmel (1906), in Bas-Saint-Laurent, and the church of Notre-Dame-de-l'Annonciation (1907), in L'Ancienne-Lorette.
-In 1914 Ouellet helped renovate the facades of churches in Saint-Leon-le-Grand and Sainte-Luce, Quebec (near Rimouski).
+The two architects designed the church of Notre-Dame-du-Mont-Carmel (1906), in Bas-Saint-Laurent, and the church of Notre-Dame-de-l'Annonciation (1907), in Ancienne-Lorette.
+In 1914 Ouellet helped renovate the facades of churches in Saint-Leon-le-Grand and Sainte-Luce.
 Ouellet was a charter member of the Province of Quebec Association of Architects.
-He also worked on churches in Saint-Philippe-de-Néri, Saint-Eugène and the Ursuline Monastery.
+He also worked on churches in Saint-Philippe-de-Néri, Saint-Eugène-de-l'Islet and the Ursuline Monastery.